I may receive commissions from purchases made through links in this article. Full Disclosure

 We are part of a large biological experiment when it comes to artificial electromagnetic fields.
 Why wait for those in authority to tell us to protect ourselves when we can take these steps to reduce our exposure, and potentially improve our health.

 Andrea is a former journalist, mother of nine, and Certified Building Biology Practitioner.
 She is the founder of momsAWARE, an organization dedicated to raising awareness about environmental health issues.
 Andrea and her husband Chris reside in Vail, Arizona with five of their children.
-Andrea blogs at It Takes Time and is the owner of Just So Natural Products.
+Andrea blogs at It Takes Time.